Lind-Project/lind-wasm/docs/index.md

 - Separate handling of cages' fds and threads

 ### 3i Implementation
-The intra-process interposable interface (3i) enables secure and efficient cage communication with close to function call-like speed.
+The intra-process interposable interface (3i) enables secure and efficient cage communication with speed similar to a function call.
 It provides POSIX interfaces between cages with interposition capabilities, enabling fine-grained security and access control by supporting the construction of grates.